Our Alcohol hydrometer temperature correction calculator

 Should you not like to use the above calculation technique and prefer a more accurate one, you can go online and measure the ABV using an online alcohol hydrometer temperature correction calculator.

-The other choice is eBay; there are lots of alcohol meters for sale, with costs ranging from $30 to $2400 – your choice.
+The other choice is Amazon; there are lots of alcohol meters for sale, with costs ranging from $30 to $2400 – your choice.
 What I would suggest is comparing the rule of thumb results versus the online ones and deciding which is better for you.

 The ABV of the spirits is important to the professionals.
 In DIY, if you are within 1 > 3 % ABV and the smell and taste pass your test, what more do you want?
 You don’t sell it.
 Ultimately, it is your choice and budget to purchase whatever equipment you want.